-10 great reasons to Learn German Language in India
+10 Amazing Reasons to Learn German in India

 There are sizable German-speaking populations in North Italy (South Tyrol), Poland, Hungary, Denmark, Bosnia and Herzegovina, Namibia, Russia, Romania, Czech Republic, and other parts of Europe.
 It is spoken by over 100 million native speakers and a total of 185 million speakers worldwide.
 It is also one of the most popular foreign language taught worldwide.
 It is also a lingua franca of Central and Eastern Europe.